masteraccurate/PHP-Webportal/README.md

 your own risk and responsibility for everything that happens to the software and also in the case that third parties are harmed.
-It is expressly permitted to use this software for private purposes Use, copy and reproduce purposes as long as this is not done commercially and with mention the author source of this software.
+It is expressly permitted to use this software for private purposes.
+Use, copy and reproduce purposes as long as this is not done commercially and with mention the author source of this software.